meteor-stl/website/README.md

 # Meteor Meetup Website

 This is a Meteor App that can be used to organize, manage, and market your Meetup group.
-It was built by the [Meteor Vegas Meetup Group](http://vegas.meteor.com).
+It was built by the [Meteor St Louis Meetup Group](http://stl.meteor.com).

 * [Features Overview](#features-overview)
 * [How To Install](#how-to-install)